Transcendent-Tapir/Distorted-Domains/setting/gastropolis.md

 ---
 title: Gastropolis
 ---
 Gastrolopolis is a dieselpunk city on the back of a cosmic snail-dragon, which consumes everything in front of it.
-In the city, you'll find skyscrapers, jazz clubs, speakeasies, flying machines, and all manner of denizens.
+In the city, you'll find skyscrapers, jazz clubs, speakeasies, flying machines, organized crime,  and all manner of denizens.

 D8 | Problems
 :-: | :-:
-1 | The snail is going to travel through an asteroid field 2 | The snail is going to travel through a star
+1 | The snail is going to travel through a dangerous location such as a black hole or a civilization with a robust defense system
+2 | Someone didn't keep a promise that they made
+3 | People have begun acting more violent suddenly
+4 | An important trade shipment was disrupted
-3 | The snail is going to travel through a black hole 4 | The snail is going to travel through a civilization with a robust defense system 5 | Resources are running low because the rich are hoarding them 6 | something important has gone missing
+5 | Resources are running low because the rich are hoarding them 6 | Something important has gone missing
-7 | a territory dispute between rival factions
+7 | A territory dispute between rival factions
-8 | someone is disrupting vital services
+8 | Someone is disrupting vital services

 D8 | People
 :-: | :-: